Hong Kong protesters mark six months since first major clash with police

 EXPLORE: Voices of Hong Kong, an interactive special

-On Thursday, hundreds of Hong Kongers of all ages gathered in a central park in the heart of the Chinese-ruled city's financial district to mark the event, starting with a moment of silence with a sombre tone prevailing throughout.
+On Thursday, several thousand Hong Kongers of all ages gathered in a central park in the heart of the Chinese-ruled city's financial district for to mark the event, starting with a moment of silence.

 "Jun 12 was a turning point in this movement," said Mark Chou, a 24-year-old engineer in the crowd.
 "We had a one million people peaceful march on Jun 9, but the government was still pushing the Bill forward at that time.
 This experience taught us peaceful protest would not work in this city."